ykdojo/poke/README.md

 ## Pokemon Embeddings with Daft

 This project demonstrates generating CLIP embeddings for Pokemon images using Daft, a distributed dataframe library.
-We encountered and solved interesting multiprocessing challenges that provide insights into how Daft handles user-defined functions (UDFs) at scale.
+I encountered and solved interesting multiprocessing challenges that provide insights into how Daft handles user-defined functions (UDFs) at scale.

 ### The Journey: Debugging Daft's Multiprocessing

 #### Initial Problem
-We wanted to generate CLIP embeddings for 1025 Pokemon images using Daft's UDF feature.
+I wanted to generate CLIP embeddings for 1025 Pokemon images using Daft's UDF feature.
 The initial implementation failed with mysterious errors when processing more than ~100 images.

 #### Investigation Process